INTRA VENUS EAU DE PARFUM

 A PERFUME FOR HANNAH WILKE

-The first release in a series of three new perfumes, Intra Venus Eau de Parfum, at 18% concentration, is a defacement which continues my project of exploring the autotheoretical potential of perfumery.
-Rather than draw exclusively from my own history once more, here I focus on the life and work of another who explored methodologies of self-representation beyond the written word.
-Inspired by an intimate, year-long study into Hannah Wilke’s approach to artistic production, in particular her final body of work called the Intra Venus series, this fresh, woody-floral perfume is an olfactive translation of one of her most iconic self-portraits.
+Intra Venus Eau de Parfum, the first work in Chronotope’s Citationals Series, is a defacement.
+Pivoting from the project I began with the Autotheory Issues perfumes (Buen Camino, Playalinda, and the Spites), each of which explore the autobiographic potential of this craft, for Intra Venus EdP I looked beyond myself to focus on the life and work of another artist.
+Inspired by an intimate, year-long study into Hannah Wilke’s approach to artistic production, in particular within her final body of self-portraits, photographs, sketches, paintings, sculptures, and films she called the Intra Venus series, this fresh, woody-floral eau de parum of the same name is an olfactive translation of one of her most iconic self-portraits.